Close Banner

 If it's your first time visiting Perfect Day at CocoCay, a little planning will help you make the most of your time.
 Here's everything you need to know before stepping off the ship.

-- Parents, Adventure Ocean and AO Babies are not available on the island.
+• Parents, Adventure Ocean and AO Babies are not available on the island.
 However, the youth clubs will remain open onboard.
 Lifeguards are available at all the pools and beach areas.
-We're spilling the beans on why we love sailing Royal Caribbean with kids in this post.
+See why we love sailing Royal Caribbean with kids in this post.

 White sand beaches, turquoise water, record-breaking thrills and plenty of chills.
 Top that all off with complimentary food and drinks — we don't think it gets any more perfect than that!
 Before you go, share this post with your travel crew and save it to reference as you plan your trip.
 Haven't booked just yet?
 Your favorite frogs at Undercover Tourist have you covered with savings on all Royal Caribbean cruises.
 Ribbit!